usnistgov/MJPdes/README.md

 {:clk 2002.2861 :act :m2-move-off :m :m2 :ent 1996.8512 :mjpact :ej :j 1599 :line 13}
 ```
 Note that:
 * :n is the occupancy of the buffer before the action (:act).
 * :ent is the time at which the job enters the system and starts work on the first machine.
 * :ends is the time at which the job will end.
 * :m is the machine involved (if any).
 * :bf is the buffer involved (if any).
 * :jt is job type.
 * :j is the job id.
- * :mjpact is a shorthand classification of what is happening
+* :mjpact is a shorthand classification of what is happening:
 ..* :sm = start on machine
 ..* :aj = add job (same as :sm but on entry machine).
 ..* :bl = blocking
 ..* :ub = unblocked
 ..* :st = starving
 ..* :us = unstarved

 ## Limitations